JamyJones/jjdgdjf/msg.md

-in python subprocess how can i run my binary executable
+How to capture output from python subprocess even when an error occurs